msandifo/reprosci/2018/003/Readme.md

 scrapes data from the GPA html tables, utilising the package `rvest`, noting that other commodities exported through the GPA, such as `"Coal"`, can also be specified.
-TThe function call
+The function call

 read\_gladstone\_ports\<- function(year=NULL, month=NULL,fuel=“Liquefied
 Natural Gas”, country=“Total”)